 2. Contact the insurance company before the patient’s initial visit.

 The bulk of the reason why you should start the verification process early is that it can take some time to complete this second step.
-We recommend initiating contact with payers at least 72 hours before a patient’s initial visit.
+You could be sitting on the phone for around 20 minutes—and that’s with a relatively smooth verification process.
+For this reason, we recommend initiating contact with payers at least 72 hours before a patient’s initial visit.
 This will ensure that you have all the information you need long before the patient walks through your doors.

 Contact by Phone